 Among the important resources available at Tulane is the Howard-Tilton Memorial Library that, with well over a million volumes, possesses relatively large holdings in the history of art.
 Its Latin American Library is one of the finest specialized collections in the country.
 Howard-Tilton's Southeast Architectural Archive and its Special and Louisiana Collections serve students of American art.
 Tulane University is also home to the Middle American Research Institute, the Newcomb College Center for Research on Women, and the Amistad Research Center with its extensive African-American collections.
 The university enjoys excellent working relationships with other local institutions, such as the New Orleans Museum of Art, the Historic New Orleans Collection, the Louisiana State Museum, and the Contemporary Arts Center.

-Please note that we will not be reviewing applications until late February or early March of 2013.
 To check on the receipt of your application, please email Ellen Bull, firstname.lastname@example.org.
-For other questions about the program requirements or application process, please contact Professor Elizabeth Boone, email@example.com.
+For other questions about the program requirements or application process, please contact Professor Anne Dunlop, email@example.com.